autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-multimodal-text-others.md

 ## Model 6: Use a larger backbone

 Now, we will choose to use a larger backbone: ELECTRA-base.
-We will find that the performance gots improved after we've used ELECTRA-base.
+We will find that the performance gets improved after we change to use a larger backbone model.

 ```{.python .input}